 People drinking coffee have 23–50% lower risk of developing type 2 diabetes.
 Each daily cup of coffee is associated with a lower risk up to 7%.

-There are also a lot of researches which shows evidence that coffee & caffeine consumption is associated with lower risk of cancer, stroke, Alzheimer’s disease, erectile dysfunction, etc. However, you should keep in mind that most of these studies are just observations.
-Actually, they haven’t proved in real-life experiments yet that coffee or caffeine reduces risk of the disease.
+There are also a lot of researches which shows evidence that coffee & caffeine consumption is associated with a lower risk of cancer, stroke, Alzheimer’s disease, erectile dysfunction, etc. However, you should keep in mind that most of these studies are just observations.
+Actually, they haven’t proved in real-life experiments yet that coffee or caffeine reduces the risk of the disease.

 Caffeine negative effects on human body